avalon60/OraTAPI/README.md

 - **ora_tapi_csv_dir**: Defines the directory for the OraTAPI CSV file.
   - Example: `ora_tapi_csv_dir = resources/config`
   - **Purpose**: Used to control which files should be generated based on the CSV configuration file.
-Relative paths are resolved with precedence of project override, then `~/OraTAPI`, then packaged defaults.
+OraTAPI resolves this setting as follows:
+    1. If you supply an absolute path, OraTAPI uses that exact location.
+    2. If you supply a relative path such as `resources/config`, OraTAPI resolves it under the active profile home, for example `~/OraTAPI/configs/<active-profile>/resources/config`.
+    3. Packaged defaults are not used as a live fallback during generation.
+They are the source files that `quick_config` copies into `~/OraTAPI/configs/<active-profile>/resources/...` when a profile is bootstrapped.
     This allows fine grain control of which files should be generated and written/overwritten.
 New file entries are automatically added when tables are processed and no corresponding entry is found.
 In addition this also allows table domains (%table_domain_lc%) to be configured.

 - **pi_columns_csv_dir**: Defines the directory for the OraTAPI CSV file.
   - Example: `pi_columns_csv_dir = resources/config`
   - **Purpose**: Used to control which columns should be omitted from parameter logging when the `llogger` templates are active.
-Relative paths are resolved with precedence of project override, then `~/OraTAPI`, then packaged defaults.
+OraTAPI resolves this setting as follows:
+    1. If you supply an absolute path, OraTAPI uses that exact location.
+    2. If you supply a relative path such as `resources/config`, OraTAPI resolves it under the active profile home, for example `~/OraTAPI/configs/<active-profile>/resources/config`.
+    3. Packaged defaults are not used as a live fallback during generation.
+They are copied into the active profile when you run `quick_config`.
     This is provided to avoid PI (personal information) columns being logged.
 ---

 #### [api_controls]